mfaani/mfaani/content/posts/what-is-manifest-lock-file/index.md

 ## How does Xcode check your lock files?

-Xcode adds a shell script into the Build Phases.
+CocoaPods adds a shell script into the Build Phases:

 ![Xcode lock file checks](images/Xcode-build-rule-manifest-check.png "Xcode - lock file checks during build phase")